melody-curriculum/april29/README.md

 ```
 - Series of key value pairs
 - Important CSS attributes to get you started: color, background-color, font-size, font-family, text-align, height, width.
-### What about different ways to organize content?

-#### divs:
-- Define a division.
-- They are equivalent to empty rectangles.
-- They are used to format block elements that can be styled via CSS.

-	`<div> </div `

-#### spans:
-- They are inline elements that are normally displayed without line breaks.

-	`<span> </span> `

-- Other important inline elements to start you off: img, a.

 ### Id's versus classes
 #### Id's: